 Health & Safety

 You should take out comprehensive travel and medical insurance to cover you while you’re away.
-For the latest health and safety info, visit www.gov.uk/foreign-travel-advice/jamaica/health
+It’s also a good idea to get a Hepatitis A jab at least two weeks before you go.
+For the latest health and safety info, visit www.gov.uk/foreign-travel-advice/dominican-republic/health